Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 Here are a few reasons why:

 - Targeting: Google is known for its targeting capabilities.
-With these ads, you can target specific keywords, locations, times and so on.
+With these ad campaigns, you can target specific keywords, locations, times and so on.
+These capabilities are far more advanced than those of traditional media.

 - Testing: One of the best ways to get the most from your search and display ads is to test multiple versions of every ad you run.
 Constantly testing multiple versions of your ads will allow you to slowly improve your conversion rates over time, leading to optimal ROI for your ads.
-Google makes a/b testing particularly easy to do, whether it's testing different sets of keywords for search ads, different images for display ads or other variations.
+Google makes this easy.

 Credit Union Advertising For Existing Customers

-The other common objective for credit unions is promoting additional products to existing customers.
+The other common objective for credit unions is promoting additional products to existing members.

 For the sake of brevity, I'll start by saying that you can leverage social media and search & display advertising for existing customers just like you can for potential customers.